-Rochester's continued growth and demand for rural residential housing and cropland is accelerating habitat fragmentation.
-This program targets large protection and restoration projects that are increasingly rare to the region due to subdivision.
-When larger landholdings come available, it's crucial to move fast to protect them before they're split up.
-Protecting large parcels while expanding existing protected areas improves the efficiency and effectiveness of ecological management and ensures the long-term viability of ecosystems.
+Habitat fragmentation caused by the continued growth from Rochester and demand for rural residential housing and cropland continues to be a threat.
+This program has generated several large protection and restoration projects that are increasingly rare to the region.
+When larger landholdings come available, it's crucial to move fast to protect them.
+Protecting large parcels while expanding existing protected areas helps improve the efficiency and effectiveness of ecological management and ensures the long-term viability of the ecosystem.

-Invasive species threaten many of the high-quality habitat complexes in the region and require active management to maintain native plant communities.
-Likewise, the lack of fire on bluff prairies and oak savannas within larger fire dependent habitat threatens the long-term viability of priority habitat complexes.
-Delaying management often makes future efforts more difficult and expensive.
+Invasive species threaten many of the high quality habitat complexes in the region.
+Active management is needed to maintain native plant communities.
+Likewise, the lack of fire on bluff prairies and oak savannas within larger fire dependent habitat threatens the long-term ecosystem viability.
+Delaying action in those habitats by even a couple years can make future management more difficult and costly.